 The college offers, in addition to the myriad academic offerings in its prestigious School of Arts and Sciences, a wide breadth of programs within its preeminent Schools of Education, Nursing, Social Work, and Health Professions.
 Already, students can enroll in several CUNY doctoral programs based at Hunter, as well as participate in a number of accelerated and advanced certificate programs.
-Hunter is also the home of world-renowned research centers, including the Center for Study of Gene Structure and Function and the Center for Puerto Rican Studies (CENTRO), located at the Silberman School of Social Work.
+Hunter is also the home of world- renowned research centers, including the Center for Study of Gene Structure and Function and the Center for Puerto Rican Studies (CENTRO), located at the Silberman School of Social Work.

 The main campus is located at 695 Park Avenue, in Manhattan, a borough of New York City with a population of approximately 1.6 million.
-The campus is situated on a 4 acre site and comprised of four (4) buildings located on or contiguous to the main campus.
-In July 2011, Hunter opened the Silberman School of Social Work at 2180 3rd Avenue, Manhattan; Hunter Campus Schools is located at 71 East 94th Street; The Brookdale Campus, 425 East 25th Street also contains a 650 bed residence hall.
-Roosevelt House, Hunter's Public Policy Institute is located at 47-49 East 65th Street in Manhattan.
+The campus is situated on a 4-acre site and comprised of five buildings located on or contiguous to the main campus.
+As of 2023, Baker Theater Hall, located on East 67th Street, has been connected to and made part of the main campus.

+In July 2011, Hunter opened the Silberman School of Social Work at 2180 3rd Avenue, Manhattan.
+Hunter College Campus Schools, a Kindergarten through 12th grade school, is located at 71 East 94th Street.
+The Brookdale Campus, 425 East 25th Street, contains a 650-bed residence hall and houses the School of Nursing and the School of Health Professions.
+Hunter also operates a 160-bed residence hall 334 East 79th Street and leases a floor at 569 Lexington Avenue via Found Study.